textbook/cyf-library/README.md

 The application structure may seem quite complex at first, so here is a guide to what the different parts are:

-  - `bin/`: Contains the `www.js` file to start the Express app.

   - `client/`: Contains the React frontend and its associated tests.
 Note that this is also a Node project with a `package.json`.

-  - `cypress/`: Contains the end-to-end test suite.
+  - `e2e/`: Contains the end-to-end test suite.

+  - `server/`: Contains the Express app.

+      - `bin/`: Contains the `www.js` file to start the Express app.

       - `routes/`: Contains the various Express app routers.

       - `migrations/`: Contains the files defining database migration steps.

       - `static/`: Contains the static resources for the Express app (note that these are overwritten with the compiled React app by the `yarn build` command).

       - `tests/`: Contains the integration tests for the Express app.

       - `app.js`: Contains the Express app definition, which configures the app and sets up the routes.

 Development
 -----------